 In fact, it seems that Boyd never mentioned Fusion GPS harassing him or his family until January 4, 2017, four days after Buzzfeed published Christopher Steele’s “dirty dossier.”

 HUMAN RIGHTS FOUNDATION

-As for funding, the foundation has received money from DNC Treasurer Andrew Tobia, Google’s Sergey Brin, and OpenRussia, a Navalny-Khodorkovsky organization that once seated Henry Kissinger and Jacob Rothschild on its board; Khodorkovsky also has long-standing ties with George Soros.
-Bill Browder has also given money to the foundation (naturally) as has Garry Kasparov’s Foundation for Democracy and Peter Thiel, the founder of Palantir.
+As for funding, the foundation has received money from DNC Treasurer Andrew Tobia; Google’s Sergey Brin; and OpenRussia, a Navalny-Khodorkovsky organization that once seated Henry Kissinger and Jacob Rothschild on its board.
+Khodorkovsky also has long-standing ties with George Soros and Bill Browder has given money to the foundation (naturally) as has Garry Kasparov’s Foundation for Democracy and Peter Thiel, the founder of Palantir.
 Yup, Palantir.